User Persona Generator

 Each persona includes JTBD statements: "When [situation], I want [goal], so I can [outcome]."
 These drive feature prioritization better than age ranges and job titles ever will.

 The negative persona defines who you're NOT building for.
 "We're not building for enterprise IT teams" eliminates SSO, audit logs, and role-based access from your MVP.
 Without a negative persona, every feature request sounds reasonable.
+The same logic at feature level lives in Feature Prioritization.

 Marketing tools give you demographics and buying habits.
 This gives you technical proficiency, device preferences, onboarding patience, UI complexity tolerance, and current tool stack.
 Every attribute maps to a build decision — not a marketing campaign.
+The principle behind tying personas back to the core offer is Find the Core.

 They're hypotheses, not facts.
 The tool flags when personas are assumption-based and recommends validating with 3-5 user interviews.
 But hypothesis-level personas that change what you build are better than no user model at all.
+The numbers behind the personas come from Market Sizing.

 Built & Maintained by Varstatt